mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Settings curves
 ~~~~~~~~~~~~~~~

-You can set setting to pressure(speed/distance/tilt/random/etc) relation for each brush setting.
+You can set setting to pressure (speed/distance/tilt/random/etc.) relation for each brush setting.

 .. image:: /images/en/Settings-curves.jpg
    :align: center